Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.

 Location.
 38° 28.197′ N, 77° 59.72′ W. Marker is in Culpeper, Virginia, in Culpeper County.
-Marker is on South East Street just north of East Chandler Street (Virginia Route 699), on the right when traveling north.
+It is on South East Street just north of East Chandler Street (Virginia Route 699), on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 505 S East St, Culpeper VA 22701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-509 South East Street (a few steps from this marker); Eastham-Leavell House (within shouting distance of this marker); Hill Mansion (within shouting distance of this marker); Wisteria (within shouting distance of this marker); Lawrence-Payne-Chelf House (within shouting distance of this marker); 410 South East Street (within shouting distance of this marker); 406 South East Street (about 300 feet away, measured in a direct line); Fountain Hall Bed & Breakfast (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: 509 South East Street (a few steps from this marker); Eastham-Leavell House (within shouting distance of this marker); Hill Mansion (within shouting distance of this marker); Wisteria (within shouting distance of this marker); Lawrence-Payne-Chelf House (within shouting distance of this marker); 410 South East Street (within shouting distance of this marker); 406 South East Street (about 300 feet away, measured in a direct line); Fountain Hall Bed & Breakfast (about 300 feet away).
 Touch for a list and map of all markers in Culpeper.

 Also see . . .
 Nomination Form.
 An architectural description of the house can be found on pages 22-23:

-The William J. Shotwell House
+The William J. Shotwell

 Paid Advertisement